In this blog post, we will discuss what the pre-claim review demonstration is, the history of pre-claim review, and the latest updates.

 If an HHA failed to submit a request for pre-claim review, but the final claim was submitted for payment, then the final claim would be subject to a pre-payment medical review.
 If the claim was determined to be eligible for payment, the HHA would incur a 25% penalty.
 This penalty cannot be appealed and HHAs cannot seek payment from the beneficiary.

-Pre-Claim Review History
+History of Pre-Claim Review

 Roll out of the Pre-Claim Review Demonstration began in Illinois on August 3, 2016 with Florida, Texas, Michigan, and Massachusetts scheduled to follow.
 However, on March 31, 2017, due to to pressures from providers, lawmakers, and others, CMS announced that as of April 1, 2017, the demonstration would be suspended for at least 30 days to allow consideration of a number of changes for program improvement.